basusingh/Automated-Test-Bot/README.md

 There are three ways to start the test.
 1. Using python: if you prefer python as your coding language, you can use [Pyjnius](https://github.com/kivy/pyjnius).
 Please check main.py file for instructions.

 2. Using GUI: there's a sample class FrameMain.java to create a GUI and call StreamMain.java file.
-You can setup the appropriate fields and call the functions accordingly to initiate tests.
+You can setup the appropriate fields and call the functions accordingly to initiate different tests.

 3. Directly: to start a test directly, use Stream.java file.

 ## Setting up
-All the steps requires three information:
+All the steps requires four set of informations:
 1. Number of threads
 2. Hub host
 3. Hub port (1)